-As part of the comprehensive selection process, psychometric testing is used to help narrow down the huge pool of candidates.
+As part of the comprehensive selection process, psychometric testing is used at Stage 1 and Stage 2 of the recruitment process to help narrow down the huge pool of candidates.

 Joining the Gardaí is a huge decision, and the role of a police officer in Ireland requires a very unique skill set.
 It’s an incredibly demanding job; very challenging yet very rewarding, but it’s not for everyone.